Public Boat Launch

 Daily launch tickets may be purchased at the launch ramp ticket machine per the posted fee.
 In the event a boater intends to use the ramp/parking area for more than one (1) day during any one (1) week period, then boater shall pay in advance an amount sufficient to cover all usage contemplated during the week.
 Daily tickets are valid for one calendar day.

 A non-commercial use permit, covering all use of the ramp/parking areas for the calendar year, may be purchased at the Port office during business hours.
+Permits are also available online for purchase.
 Permit fees are per the Fee schedule.
 The permit is non-transferable.
 Additional permits are subject to fees per the Fee schedule.

 Daily tickets purchased at the launch ramp ticket machine must be displayed right-sideup on the driver’s side of the dashboard of the towing vehicle.
 Yearly permits are to be displayed on the trailer as shown on the handout received when permit is purchased.